July 21, 2021

 “Are you safe?” is the question friends and family are asking Wyoming Equality Executive Director Sara Burlingame.
 A question she did not answer for obvious reasons in her recent Wyoming Tribune Eagle editorial.

 We stand in solidarity with our ESPC coalition partners Wyoming Equality and the Matthew Shepard Foundation, as well as Wyoming AIDS Assistance, and the people across Wyoming raising their voices to say that love is stronger than hate.
 So many Wyomingites are quick to highlight that Wyoming is the Equality State.

 When are we going to live into this motto?

-Our LGBTQ+ friends and family live with hate on a regular basis and all too often the price is paid in lives lost.
+Our LGBTQ+ friends and family live with hate on a regular basis and all too often the price is paid in lives lost, and humanity diminished.

 According to the 2018 Youth Risk Behavior Survey, in 2015, Wyoming High School students who self-identified as lesbian, gay, or bisexual were significantly more likely to report they had seriously considered attempting suicide (54%) or had attempted suicide (37%) in the past twelve months compared to students who identified as heterosexual (16% and 11% respectively).

 Lives are not only lost to suicide.
 In 1998 Matthew Shepard, a gay college student from Laramie, was beaten to death.
 This hate crime drew national attention and spurred many failed attempts to pass Hate Crime legislation in Wyoming.